Sekou2oo4/streetwear-json-project/README.md

-Projet Streetwear JSON API - Digital Ecosystem (DES)
+Streetwear JSON API Project – Digital Ecosystem (DES)

-Présentation du projet

-Dans le cadre de notre cours Digital Ecosystem (DES), nous avons réalisé un projet qui consiste à créer une API JSON personnalisée hébergée sur GitHub Pages, puis à développer un script Python capable de récupérer et d’afficher ces données.

-Nous avons choisi comme thème une marque de streetwear, qui nous permet d’aborder des notions liées à la gestion de données, l’utilisation d’API, et l’hébergement web statique via GitHub Pages.

-Le but était d’appliquer les compétences vues en classe pour manipuler des données JSON et utiliser Python pour interagir avec des APIs externes.
+Project Overview

+As part of our Digital Ecosystem (DES) course, we completed a project that involved creating a custom JSON API hosted on GitHub Pages, and then developing a Python script to fetch and display this data.

+We chose the theme of a streetwear brand, which allowed us to work on concepts related to data management, API usage, and static web hosting through GitHub Pages.

+The goal was to apply the skills learned in class to manipulate JSON data and use Python to interact with external APIs.

-Description du projet
+Project Description

-Nous avons créé un fichier JSON (streetwear_data.json) contenant plusieurs objets représentant différents articles de la marque de streetwear.
-Chaque objet contient :

-name : le nom de l’article (exemple : "Sneakers X") description : une courte description de l’article specifications : un objet avec des détails techniques (couleur, taille, …) tags : un tableau de mots-clés liés à l’article (exemple : ["chaussures", "urbain", "confort"]) Ces données sont ensuite hébergées publiquement sur GitHub Pages pour être accessibles via une URL.

-Fonctionnement du script Python

-Le script fetch_data.py utilise la bibliothèque Python requests pour récupérer les données JSON directement depuis l’URL GitHub Pages.

-Une fois les données téléchargées, le script les parse (les transforme en objets Python) puis affiche dans la console les informations clés de chaque article : nom, description, spécifications, et tags.

-Le script contient aussi une gestion d’erreurs simple pour afficher un message clair si la récupération des données échoue (problème réseau, URL incorrecte…).
+We created a JSON file (streetwear_data.json) containing several objects representing different items from the streetwear brand.
+Each object includes:

+name: the name of the item (e.g., "Sneakers X")
+description: a short description of the item
+specifications: an object with technical details (color, size, etc.)
+tags: an array of keywords related to the item (e.g., ["shoes", "urban", "comfort"]) This data is publicly hosted on GitHub Pages to be accessible via a URL.

+How the Python Script Works

+The fetch_data.py script uses the Python requests library to fetch the JSON data directly from the GitHub Pages URL.

+Once downloaded, the script parses the data (converts it into Python objects) and then prints the key information of each item in the console: name, description, specifications, and tags.

+The script also includes simple error handling to display a clear message if data retrieval fails (network issues, incorrect URL, etc.).

-Installation et utilisation
+Installation and Usage

-Pour utiliser ce projet, voici les étapes à suivre :

-Cloner le dépôt
-Ouvrez un terminal et tapez :
+To use this project, follow these steps:

+Clone the repository
+Open your terminal and type:
 git clone https://github.com/Sekou2oo4/streetwear-json-project.git
-Installer la bibliothèque requests
+Install the requests library
-Si elle n’est pas déjà installée sur votre machine, lancez : pip install requests
+If it’s not already installed on your machine, run: pip install requests
-Lancer le script Python
+Run the Python script
-Positionnez-vous dans le dossier du projet et exécutez : cd streetwear-json-project python3 fetch_data.py
+Navigate to the project folder and execute: cd streetwear-json-project python3 fetch_data.py
-Vous verrez alors dans la console les informations de chaque article streetwear s’afficher clairement.

-Organisation des fichiers

-Voici la structure de notre projet :
+You will then see the information for each streetwear item clearly displayed in the console.

+Project File Structure

+Here is the structure of our project:

 streetwear-json-project/
 │
-├── fetch_data.py           # Script Python qui récupère et affiche les données JSON ├── streetwear_data.json    # Fichier JSON contenant nos données d’articles streetwear ├── README.md               # Documentation du projet
+├── fetch_data.py           # Python script that fetches and displays the JSON data ├── streetwear_data.json    # JSON file containing our streetwear item data ├── README.md               # Project documentation
-Hébergement et accès aux données JSON

-Le fichier streetwear_data.json est hébergé sur GitHub Pages, ce qui permet d’y accéder via une URL publique :
+Hosting and Accessing the JSON Data

+The streetwear_data.json file is hosted on GitHub Pages, making it accessible via the public URL:

 https://sekou2oo4.github.io/streetwear-json-project/streetwear_data.json

-Cette URL est utilisée par le script Python pour récupérer les données.

-Difficultés rencontrées et solutions

-Gestion des erreurs dans Python : Il a fallu ajouter des blocs try/except pour gérer les cas où la connexion à l’URL pourrait échouer.
-Hébergement sur GitHub Pages : Nous avons découvert comment activer GitHub Pages pour rendre notre JSON accessible publiquement.
-Ces étapes ont renforcé notre compréhension pratique des outils collaboratifs et du développement web.

-Membres du groupe
+This URL is used by the Python script to fetch the data.

+Challenges and Solutions

+Error handling in Python: We had to add try/except blocks to manage cases where the connection to the URL might fail.
+Hosting on GitHub Pages: We learned how to enable GitHub Pages to make our JSON file publicly accessible.
+These steps enhanced our practical understanding of collaborative tools and web development.

+Group Members

 Sekou Doucoure
 Dikra